What Are The Causes of Kidney Stones?

 - Phosphate solutions

-If surgery is necessary, the stone or symptom must have the following characteristics:
+If surgery is necessary, the stones must have the following characteristics:

-- The stone must be big enough to exit on its own.
+- They must be big enough to come out on their own.

 - The stone must be causing a barrier for urine flow while at the same time causing kidney pain or infections.